tapis-project/smart-scheduling/README-TACCJOBS.md

 # TACC Job Histories

 Part of the smart-scheduling project includes collecting and analysing historical job data.
 This discussion describes how ICICLE team members can access to the job execution histories for several TACC HPC systems.
-Members of ICICLE that have access to the Tapis *icicle* tenant can perform the following actions.
+Members of ICICLE that have access to the Tapis *icicle* tenant can perform the actions described here.

 The following discussion assumes team members are familiar with issuing command line calls, with *curl*, and with JSON data.
 Most Tapis commands return JSON which can be piped to *jq* or a similar program for pretty printing.
 The commands below assume **Linux**, if you're on another operating system slight adjustments might be necessary.